HamzaMateen/Automation-Scripts/Enable Wifi/README.md

-### Script to connect to a WiFi network with using the terminal.
+### Script for connecting to a Wifi network using the terminal.

 ##### Steps
 1. Clone this repository.